muhammedalikocabey/muhammedalikocabey/README.md

-# 💎 Muhammed Ali Kocabey | Android Developer
+Hi, I'm Muhammed Ali Kocabey 👋

-> 🚀 **Building secure, scalable, and modular Android apps with Kotlin, Jetpack Compose, and Clean Architecture.**
+An Android Developer passionate about building secure, scalable, and modular applications using Kotlin and modern Android technologies.

-> 🎯 Passionate about open-source development, clean code principles, and cross-cutting architecture.
+🔹 Focused on Clean Architecture, Secure Coding, and Developer Experience.
+🔹 Creator of Aspectify: An open-source Modular AOP Framework for Android & Kotlin.
+🔹 Publishing Blogs & Podcasts in English and Turkish about mobile development and architecture.

+🚀 Open to remote & relocation opportunities worldwide.

 ---